MicrosoftDocs/microsoft-community-training/microsoft-community-training/settings/configurations-on-the-training-platform.md

 UserProgressRetentionEnabled
 ```

-If the Administrator enables this application setting with the value "**True**", user's progress for the content will be retained even if content is de-assigned to that user.
+You can enable this application setting with the value **True** to retain a user's progress for the content even if content is de-assigned to that user.
 That means, if a learner is removed from a course and then re-enrolled to the same course, the earlier progress would be retained.

-By default, the application setting is marked as "**False**"i.e. on de-assignment, all the progress of that learner will be deleted from that course.
+By default, the application setting is marked as **False**, i.e. on de-assignment, all the progress of that learner will be deleted from that course.

 ## Mask User details for Admin

-MCT platform supports masking of user data, this will help in creating additional security to restrict admin from glancing sensitive user information.
+The Community Training platform supports masking of user data, this will help in creating additional security to restrict admin from glancing sensitive user information.

-You can enable masking of your user data by setting Features:Masking:IsProfileFieldsMaskEnabled to **true**
+You can enable masking of your user data by setting Features:Masking:IsProfileFieldsMaskEnabled to **True**.

 ```Enable Masking
 Features:Masking:IsProfileFieldsMaskEnabled
 ```

-Once the masking feature is enabled, you can now choose what user information to be masked from this app setting.
+Once the masking feature is enabled, you can choose which user information will be masked from the setting Features:Masking:MaskedProfileFields.

 ```Fields to be masked
 Features:Masking:MaskedProfileFields